Snapchat/camera-kit-unity-sample/README.md

 ```

-## Optional: Getting a callback from your Lens
+## Optional: Sending data from Lens to Unity

 With the setup above, you're able to invoke a Lens that receives data from your Unity logic.
 This could be sufficient for use cases like using Lenses for try-on, product display, or shareable moments.
 But if you want to get data back from your Lens into your C# logic, you'll need to make use of Remote APIs.